City of Regina Homepage

 Water Filter Rebate

-Purchase your own tap-mounted unit, under-the-counter unit, fridge water-dispenser unit or filtered water pitcher and receive an annual rebate of up to $100 on your Utility bill.
+Purchase your own tap-mounted unit, under-the-counter unit, fridge water-dispenser unit, filtered water pitcher, or purchase bulk water and receive a rebate of up to $100 on your utility bill.

 Water Filter Rebate Application